 What are growth shares?

-“What are growth shares?” is usually what people say when I suggest that they might want to think about growth shares.
-Or “how do growth shares work?”
+“What are growth shares?” is usually the question when I suggest that a business owner might want to think about growth shares.
+Or, people ask, “How do growth shares work?”

-If you’re just at the beginning of thinking about all this shares stuff, you might want to start with this article about giving shares in your business to other people.
+If you’re just at the beginning of thinking about all this shares stuff, you might want to start with my general article about giving shares in your business to other people.

 What are growth shares?

-It’s easiest to show how growth shares work with a little story based on someone I suggested growth shares to.
-Obviously, I’ve changed some of the details here to keep their identity secret.
+It’s easiest to show how growth shares work with a real-world example.
+This is a true story of Esmerald and how growth shares worked for her.
+Obviously, I’ve changed some of the details here to keep her identity secret.

 How do growth shares work in practice?